Thousands attend annual Freedom Festival and fireworks show

 “We will definitely come back next year.”
 Vinny Cruz said.

-In a social media post late Wednesday, Fort Hood’s garrison commander went into detail explaining why Fort Hood choose to celebrate July Fourth 10 days before the holiday.
+In a social media post late Wednesday, Fort Hood’s garrison commander went into detail explaining why Fort Hood choose to celebrate July 4th 10 days before the holiday.

-“We are holding our Freedom Fest earlier this year because over 75 percent of our Military Families live in the cities, towns, and villages that surround Fort Hood,” said Col. Chad R. Foster.
+“We are holding our Freedom Fest earlier this year because over 75 percent of our military families live in the cities, towns, and villages that surround Fort Hood,” said Col. Chad R. Foster.
 “This year, we want our soldiers to enjoy the community celebrations being held with their families.
 Also, when we conduct our Freedom Fest, nearly 500 individuals from across Fort Hood work in various capacities to make the event happen.
 This means that while others are celebrating the Independence Day holiday, they would be working.
-Having Freedom Fest on June 24th supports these goals.”
+Having Freedom Fest on June 24 supports these goals.”

 On Thursday, Fort Hood public affairs clarified the decision to hold the event on June 24 this year was a Fort Hood “command group” decision.